1-800-460-5597 (US & Canada)

 Our rigorous curriculum explores the technical theories and methods behind information assurance, best practices in information security technology, organizational structure and policy development, the regulatory environment and compliance, and management strategies.
 Key skills fostered throughout the program include written communications, critical analysis, problem solving, project management, and leadership.

-During their four core courses, students conduct a case study of their current workplace or other relevant organization that examines current security strategies and identifies recommendations for improvement.
-This year-long project series adds value to the student’s organization and establishes the student’s credibility as an information assurance practitioner.
-For their last two courses, students focus their studies on a selected concentration that can include: business continuity management, computer forensics and incident response management, or continuity of governmental operations.
+During their four core courses, students have the option of conducting a case study or a research paper on an approved topic of interest.
+Those who choose to conduct a case study will use their current workplace, or other relevant organization that they have access to, to examine current security strategies and identify recommendations for improvement.
+Students who select the research paper, will work closely with a faculty member to select a topic of professional interest and carry out the research.
+For their last two courses, students focus their studies on a selected concentration that can include computer forensics and incident response management, or project management.

 Norwich is recognized by the National Security Agency and of Department of Homeland Security as a Center for Academic Excellence in Information Assurance Education.
 That excellence is driven in large part by our faculty members, whose vast professional and research experience ensures that students graduate with highly relevant and sought-after skills.